-A number of specialists were appointed by Zitholele Consulting to investigate several aspects of the proposed FGD system and rail yard development.
+A number of specialists were appointed by Zitholele Consulting to investigate several aspects of the proposed FGD system and its associated infrastructure, and the railway yard development.
 A summary of these specialists' findings and recommendations are provided in the following sections.